yiphei/Pebble-Scavenger-Hunt/docs/IMPLEMENTATION.md

 		3. Parse the message wtih `parseMessage`
 		4. Iterate through the op code function table `opCodes` and call the appropriate handler function
 			* FA_CLAIM -> FAClaimHandler
+				1. Logs the message
-				1. Call `validateFAClaim` to validate message structure
+				2. Call `validateFAClaim` to validate message structure
-				2. Call `validateKrag` to validate the krag ID, team, and location
+				3. Call `validateKrag` to validate the krag ID, team, and location
-				3. Update the krag and team structs
+				4. Update the krag and team structs
-				4. Send `SH_CLAIMED` or `SH_CLAIMED_ALREADY` depending on step 2
+				5. Send `SH_CLAIMED` or `SH_CLAIMED_ALREADY` depending on step 2
-				5. Updates and sends the team's secret string, sets `gameInProgress` to false if the string is completely revealed.
+				6. Updates and sends the team's secret string, sets `gameInProgress` to false if the string is completely revealed.
-				6. Sends two clues to the GA if the string is not yet complete
+				7. Sends two clues to the GA if the string is not yet complete
 			* FA_LOG -> FALogHandler
+				1. Logs the message
-				1. Calls `validateFALog` to valdiate message structure
+				2. Calls `validateFALog` to valdiate message structure
-				2. Logs the message using `logMessage`
+				3. Logs the message using `logMessage`
 			* GA_STATUS -> GAStatusHandler
+				1. Logs the message
-				1. Calls `validateGAStatus` to validate message structure
+				2. Calls `validateGAStatus` to validate message structure
-				2. Calls `addGuideAgent` which adds a team if it doesn't exist, adds a Guide Agent to the team if it doesn't exist, and does nothing if both exist.
+				3. Calls `addGuideAgent` which adds a team if it doesn't exist, adds a Guide Agent to the team if it doesn't exist, and does nothing if both exist.
-				3. Calls `sendGameStatus` if the agent was new or if the GA_STATUS message requested an update
+				4. Calls `sendGameStatus` if the agent was new or if the GA_STATUS message requested an update
-				4. Calls `sendAllGSAgents` to send Field Agent info to the Guide Agent
+				5. Calls `sendAllGSAgents` to send Field Agent info to the Guide Agent
 			* GA_HINT -> GAHintHandler
+				1. Logs the message
-				1. Calls `validateGAHint` to validate message structure
+				2. Calls `validateGAHint` to validate message structure
-				2. Forwards the hint to the appropriate Field Agent(s) using `forwardHint`
+				3. Forwards the hint to the appropriate Field Agent(s) using `forwardHint`
 			* FA_LOCATION -> FALocationHandler
+				1. Logs the message
-				1. Calls `validateFALocation` to validate message structure
+				2. Calls `validateFALocation` to validate message structure
-				2. Calls `addNewFieldAgent` which adds a new team if it doesn't exist, adds the Field Agent if it doesn't exist, and does nothing if both exist
+				3. Calls `addNewFieldAgent` which adds a new team if it doesn't exist, adds the Field Agent if it doesn't exist, and does nothing if both exist
-				3. Update the Field Agent struct with the new location
+				4. Update the Field Agent struct with the new location
-				4. Calls `sendGameStatus` to send the game status if the agent was new or if a status was requested
+				5. Calls `sendGameStatus` to send the game status if the agent was new or if a status was requested
 			* GAME_STATUS -> badOpCodeHandler
+				1. Logs the message
-				1. Sends `SH_ERROR_INVALID_OPCODE` to the caller to indicate bad op code
+				2. Sends `SH_ERROR_INVALID_OPCODE` to the caller to indicate bad op code
 		5. Free the message and message string breaking from the `opCodes` loop
 		6. Delete the receiving address connection
 	6. Call `sendGameOver` to tell all players the game has ended